ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/nullfield.md

 ## Description

 The Null Field Type serves as an aid when migrating from eZ Publish Platform and earlier legacy versions.
-It is a dummy for legacy Field Types that are not implemented in [[= product_name =]].
+It's a dummy for legacy Field Types that are not implemented in [[= product_name =]].

 Null Field Type will accept anything provided as a value and is usually combined with: